wighawag/stratagems/docs/contracts/Stratagems.md

 ### **makeCommitment**

 called by players to commit their moves  this can be called multiple time in the same epoch, the last call overriding the previous.
-When a commitment is made, it needs to be resolved in the resolution phase of the same epoch.abi  If missed, player can still reveal its moves but none of them will be resolved.
+When a commitment is made, it needs to be revealed in the reveal phase of the same epoch.abi  If missed, player can still reveal its moves but none of them will be resolved.
 The player would lose its associated reserved amount.

-*sig hash*: `0xb3015773`
+*sig hash*: `0xae37a62d`

-*Signature*: makeCommitment(bytes24)
+*Signature*: makeCommitment(bytes24,address)

-function makeCommitment(bytes24 commitmentHash)
+function makeCommitment(bytes24 commitmentHash, address payee) payable

 | Name | Description
 | ---- | -----------
 | commitmentHash | the hash of the moves
+| payee | address to send ETH to along the commitment.
+Can be used to pay for reveal

 ### **makeCommitmentWithExtraReserve**

 called to make a commitment along with tokens to add to the reserve

-*sig hash*: `0xc0e75387`
+*sig hash*: `0x10837a39`

-*Signature*: makeCommitmentWithExtraReserve(bytes24,uint256,(uint256,uint256,uint8,bytes32,bytes32))
+*Signature*: makeCommitmentWithExtraReserve(bytes24,uint256,(uint256,uint256,uint8,bytes32,bytes32),address)

-function makeCommitmentWithExtraReserve(bytes24 commitmentHash, uint256 tokensAmountToAdd, tuple(uint256 value, uint256 deadline, uint8 v, bytes32 r, bytes32 s) permit)
+function makeCommitmentWithExtraReserve(bytes24 commitmentHash, uint256 tokensAmountToAdd, tuple(uint256 value, uint256 deadline, uint8 v, bytes32 r, bytes32 s) permit, address payee) payable

 | Name | Description
 | ---- | -----------
 | commitmentHash | the has of the moves
 | tokensAmountToAdd | amount of tokens to add to the reserve. the resulting total must be enough to cover the moves
 | permit | permit EIP2612, value = zero if not needed
+| payee | address to send ETH to along the commitment.
+Can be used to pay for reveal

 ### **pokeMultiple**